Max Dubinsky writes to his son before he is born.

 This is no reason not to love, not to risk.
 If we are not loving nor taking risks, we’re not truly living.

 So carve your heart onto the page with your pen.

-And with that same hand, protect the heart of the woman your name has been written on and given to you to hold.
+And with that same hand, protect the hearts of those you love.